 Together our movement is effective in fighting torture across the globe.
 The core strength of the movement stems from a triad of values: Solidarity, Equality and Democracy.

-Our key distinctive feature lies in a holistic health-based approach to torture rehabilitation.
+Our key distinctive feature is a holistic health-based approach to torture rehabilitation.
 In addition, we define ourselves as private, non-partisan, and not-for-profit, as well as being governed by democratic structures.

 Our diverse membership shares three common characteristics; each member is a legally independent organisation that is rooted in civil society and each provides rehabilitation services to at least 50 torture victims annually.
-All of our members are committed to the global movement, the mission of which is to further the right to rehabilitation of every torture victim.
+All of our members are committed to the global movement, and its mission to further the right to rehabilitation of every torture victim.

 Our vision is a world without torture.
 However, as long as the practice of torture continues, we need to ensure that persons and communities subjected to torture receive full reparation and health-based rehabilitation, which they are entitled to.